BenConstable9/personal-blog/content/posts/lint-modified-python-files-only-in-build-validation.md

     value: 2
 ```

-### 2. Setting Up Python Requirements
+### 2. Setting Up Python Environment

-Set up a Python environment with your testing requirements from *requirements-test.txt*.
+Set up a Python environment with your linting requirements from *requirements-test.txt*.
 In this instance, *requirements-test.txt* only contains Flake8 and Flake8_junit.

 ```yaml
 - task: UsePythonVersion@0